codygt3/about-me-html/README.md

 ## Introduction

-In this tutorial, you'll learn how to create a simple website with an HTML structure, styled with CSS, and interactivity added using JavaScript.
-By the end of this guide, you will have a basic understanding of how these three technologies work together to create a functional webpage.
+In this tutorial you will learn how to make a About You page using HTML and a preview of CSS.

 ## Project Structure